Active Learning Services provides specialized programs for children, teens, adults, tutors, and homeschool parents

 At Active Learning Services:

-• parents can find tutoring for their child in reading, writing, study skills, and test preparation
+• parents can find tutoring for their child in study skills, reading, writing, and test preparation

 • adults can receive academic and organizational coaching